lelledaniele/lelledaniele/README.md

 ### Hello 👋

-I am Daniele aka Lelle, Software Engineer living in EU (working remote) from Padova, Italy.
+I am Lelle, Software Engineer living in London, UK.

 - 🌱 I’m currently learning Go and Rust
 - 👯 I’m looking to continue to help small business with commonly used services, so they can focus on delivering the business logic